chengly70/SCDmodality/README.md

 plots_cfLDcca.m -- pair-by-pair comparison of LDA with SCD (Fig 2B), also shows stat. signif.
 SCD better than LDA (not reported in paper because so obvious)

 plots_4decodes.m -- shows all decoding accuracy distributions for pairs (and 2x2) using LDA, SCD, and Optimal Linear.
 Also shows statistical test results (p-values, effect sizes) highlighted in Results section.
 Figure 3A.
-This also outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.
+End of script now outputs: p-values and effect sizes comparing differences for all 2x2 (between LDA, SCA, Optim), results in Appendix C, ALSO outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.

 For Theory plots (E & rho positive correlated, E & R1 negatively correlated), run the script: displayTheory.m .
 This will show all pairs 2x2 by default, BUT can change the variable flag_pairs=0 to show triplet results.
 Figures 3B, 4B.